Table of Contents

-If that sounds too good to be true, then keep reading to learn how successful real estate investors use the debt snowball investment strategy method to generate large amounts of free cash flow and retire early while their neighbors are still working for someone else.
+If that sounds too good to be true, then keep reading to learn how successful real estate investors use the debt snowball investment strategy method to generate large amounts of free cash flow and retire early.

 The Debt Snowball Method: What is it?

 Here’s a good way to visualize the debt snowball method for investing in real estate.

-Imagine that you’re at the top of a mountain in wintertime and a fresh snow has just fallen, creating a blanket of white as far as you can see.
-You reach down and begin making a snowball, but it slips out of your gloved hands and begins rolling down the hill, faster and faster.
+Imagine that you’re at the top of a mountain in wintertime and a fresh snow has just fallen.
+It creates a blanket of white as far as you can see.
+Then you reach down and begin making a snowball, but it slips out of your gloved hands and begins rolling down the hill, faster and faster.

 When the snowball comes to a stop, it’s grown so large in size that what was once your tiny snowball is now almost as big as a house.